SilentRhetoric/AlgoDirectory-Contract/projects/algodirectory-contract/README.md

 ## Usage

+### Environment Setup

+This contract integrates with NFD, which means that it can only be tested against public networks as there is no NFD registry on Localnet.
+In order to configure the project for testing against Testnet, update .env.template with account mnemonics and Testnet NFD segment App IDs for three accounts, CREATOR, DAVE, and BETH.

 ### Algokit

 This template assumes you have a local network running on your machine.
 The easiet way to setup a local network is with [algokit](https://github.com/algorandfoundation/algokit-cli).
 If you don't have Algokit or its dependencies installed locally you can open this repository in a GitHub codespace via https://codespaces.new and choosing this repo.